Philadelphia Cocaine Distribution + PWID Defense Lawyer

 The possession, sale, and trafficking of cocaine is illegal in Pennsylvania and every other state.
 When facing cocaine charges, it is important for the defendant to understand the difference between possession for personal use, which is called simple possession, and possession with the intent to deliver, which is sometimes abbreviated to PWID.

-Simple possession in Pennsylvania is described as knowingly or intentionally possessing a controlled substance by an individual who is not licensed or registered to possess such a substance.
-In Pennsylvania, a simple possession charge holds the assumption that the cocaine held by a defendant was intended for personal use.
+Simple possession of cocaine in Philadelphia is described as knowingly or intentionally possessing a controlled substance by an individual who is not licensed or registered to possess such a substance.
+A simple possession charge holds the assumption that the cocaine held by a defendant was intended for personal use.
 Cocaine is currently classified as a Schedule II drug.

 Possession with intent to deliver is described as knowingly or intentionally possessing a controlled substance for the purpose of distributing it to other parties.